BigPolarBear1/factorization/README.md

 The purpose of this research is to destroy spewers of anti-lgbtq hate (Russia, MAGA) and bring forth the gay future.
 Also, pete hegseth is a little man and a coward.
 And so is that pig erdogan and all those other "pro-family right wing nut jobs" rounding up LGBTQ people simply for existing.
 Don't travel to Europe.
+In Europe, nobody gets persecuted for who they are, and people who do shouldn't come here.
+And maybe people in European politics have forgotten what Europe stands for, but fck them, grow a spine already, because Europe is all that is left of the free world now.

 Disclaimer: No AI was used for any of this, except for reviewing my paper these last 2 weeks, but AI has not written a single sentence.
 None of the code is written by AI either, except for one or two functions like lift_root2(),